ow-winton/legal-judgement-Summarization/README.md

-# This is a reproduction project of legal judgement summarization
+# This is a project of legal judgement summarization
 this project based on bart-base-chinese model
 # Using
 1. Using this project, you should clone this project from github